 Arts & Culture

-Adjunct faculty member Joseph Peeples showcases the 2,109-pipe Borg Petersen Memorial Organ in 30-minute recitals on the second Friday of each month.
+Adjunct faculty member Joseph Peeples showcases the 2,109-pipe Borg Petersen Memorial Organ in 30-minute recitals featuring varied works for all audiences.

 Faculty member Eric Kinsley performs music for organ, piano and harpsichord utilizing advanced counterpoint composition.

 As part of the 2017-2018 Orvil and Gloria Franzen Organ Recital Series and in celebration of the 500th anniversary of the Protestant Reformation, David Cherwien leads an interactive hymn sing festival.